Chukwuebuka-2003/Stock-analyzer/README.md

 Traditionally stock fundamental analysis weren't automated.
 Thanks to Python, you can analyze any stock without the stress of analyzing traditionally.

-#EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
+# EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
-This is an
+This is an important metric to know how a company utilizes its assets and capital